South Central ILL logo

 Limiting Requests

-We will limit the number of items a patron can request per year to 100.
+We will limit to 100 the number of items a patron can request system wide per year.
 Each library may set their own limits based on local staffing and resources.
 (For example, Madison Public Library will keep their local limit of five requests per day per patron, and a total of 50 requests per calendar year per patron.)

 We recommend a daily request limit for patrons for several reasons: